eyeonspringfield/muvc/README.md

 A CLI VCS (command line interface version control system) app tailored towards musicians.

+**Note:** This project is currently being redesigned from the ground up.
+The current version is a simple minimum viable product created to help me understand the quirks and challenges of creating a git-like VCS application, and is not intended to be used in any capacity.

 ## Features
 - Staging of music files
 - Creating snapshots of staged files at a certain timestamp